-Applying the gross assets basis, the tax is levied at a rate of \$350 for each \$1.0 million or fractional part thereof of the corporation's gross assets per authorized share.
+Applying the assumed par value basis, the tax is levied at a rate of \$350 for each \$1.0 million or fractional part thereof of the corporation's taxable gross assets per the ratio of authorized to issued shares.
 The maximum annual franchise tax is \$180,000.00 and the minimum tax is \$175.00.
 Tax payments for any corporation whose annual franchise taxes exceed \$5,000.00 are required to be made quarterly.
 Other companies pay once each year, on March 1.